-NordVPN is also the best VPNs for unblocking US Netflix or for watching BBC iPlayer abroad.
-It also provides excellent customer support via the Live Chat option available on its website.
+These VPNs are also great for unblocking US Netflix or for watching BBC iPlayer abroad.
+They provide excellent customer support via the Live Chat option available on their websites.
 If you ever have a problem, you’ll be speaking to a support agent in seconds.

 Can I use a free VPN?